svroonland/zio-kinesis/README.md

 * `Producer`
   Put records efficiently and reliably on Kinesis while respecting Kinesis throughput limits.
 Features batching and failure handling.

 * `DynamicConsumer`
-  A ZStream-based wrapper around the Kinesis Client Library; an auto-rebalancing and checkpointing consumer.
+  An alternative to `Consumer`, being a wrapper around the AWS Kinesis Client Library (KCL).
   _NOTE Although `DynamicConsumer` will be included in this library for some time to come, it will eventually be deprecated and removed in favour of the ZIO-native `Consumer`.
 Users are recommended to upgrade._

+`zio-kinesis` is built on top of [zio-aws](https://github.com/vigoo/zio-aws), a library of automatically generated ZIO wrappers around AWS SDK methods.

 ## Installation